University of Oregon

 |12 - 15|

 *PCC's PSY 201A and 202A are seen as being equivalent to the U of O's PSY 201 and 202.
-However, students who take PSY 201A and/or 202A will need to have the U of O Psychology department contact their Registrar's office and do an "exception" for these courses to be transcripted as being equivalent to the U of O's PSY 201 and 202.
+However, students who take PSY 201A and 202A at PCC, will need to have the U of O Psychology department contact their Registrar's office and do an "exception" for these courses to be transcripted as being equivalent to the U of O's PSY 201 and 202.

 All students participate in and collaborate on research as part of the academic course sequence.
 Interested students are encouraged to gain additional research experience through research assistant positions in faculty labs and the undergraduate honors thesis program.
 The psychology major affords students great flexibility in selecting upper-division courses to fit individual goals and interests.
 Classroom and hands-on opportunities are enriched by numerous faculty research programs that range in levels of analysis and intellectual focus.
 An undergraduate degree in psychology provides the background for a broad range of careers, including social services, education, law, or graduate programs in psychology.